This

 article discusses scriptural evidence that the curse which kept righteous

-black men from holding the Priesthood (Abraham 1:26)
+descendents of Ham from holding the Priesthood (Abraham 1:26)

 may have been abrogated, or at least exempted long ago.